 Loan covenants of the Company's various loan agreements include requirements for the maintenance of certain financial ratios.
-As of January 1, 2023 and January 2, 2022, the Company was in compliance with these covenants.
+As of December 31, 2023 and January 1, 2023, the Company was in compliance with these covenants.

-Note 9 - Interest Rate Swaps
+Note 8 - Interest Rate Swaps

-The Company has entered into amortizing interest rate swap agreements to economically manage variability of cash flows associated with its variable rate debt.
+The Company has entered into an amortizing interest rate swap agreement to economically manage variability of cash flows associated with its variable rate debt.
 Both the debt and interest rate swap mature in April 2027.
-Effective with the Company's refinancing of its existing debt in August 2021, the existing interest rate swaps were consolidated and replaced with one agreement.
-Accordingly, notional amounts outstanding were \$107,632 and \$116,940 at January 1, 2023 and January 2, 2022, respectively.
-Related fair values of the amortizing interest rate swaps were \$10,388 and \$823 at January 1, 2023 and January 2, 2022, respectively.
+Notional amounts outstanding were \$97,943 and \$107,632 at December 31, 2023 and January 1, 2023, respectively.
+Related fair values of the amortizing interest rate swaps were \$7,448 and \$10,388 at December 31, 2023 and January 1, 2023, respectively.

-In conjunction with the refinancing, the Company designated its interest rate swaps as a cash flow hedge of variable rate interest payments related to its term loan payable.
-Under this designation, changes in fair value of the interest rate swaps are recognized through other comprehensive income, a component of equity.
+The Company designated its interest rate swap as a cash flow hedge of variable rate interest payments related to its term loan payable.
+Under this designation, changes in fair value of the interest rate swap are recognized through other comprehensive income ("OCI"), a component of equity.